Novi Sad: Founding of the city

+The Battle of Petrovaradin (1716) was a major clash between Habsburg and Ottoman forces, significant for halting Ottoman expansion into Central Europe and strengthening Habsburg control in the region.

 Habsburgs prohibited Orthodox Christians to settle in Petrovaradin.
 That policy pushed Serbs to form the Serb city which later became Novi Sad.
 The city was proclaimed to be a free royal city by Maria Theresa by 1748.

 Habsburg rule was aligned with the Roman Catholic doctrine and, as it took over this area near the end of the 17th century, the government prohibited people of Orthodox faith from residing in Petrovaradin.
 Unable to build homes there, the Serbs of the area founded a new settlement in 1694 on the left bank of the Danube.
 They initially called it the 'Serb city' (Srpski Grad, Ratzen Stadt).
 Another name used for the settlement was Petrovaradinski Šanac.
 In 1718, the inhabitants of the village of Almaš were resettled to Petrovaradinski Šanac, where they founded Almaški Kraj ('the Almaš quarter').

 According to 1720 data, the population of Ratzen Stadt was composed of 112 Serbian, 14 German, and 5 Hungarian houses.
 The settlement officially gained the present names Novi Sad and Újvidék (Neoplanta in Latin) in 1748 when it became a 'free royal city', in German language it was called Neusatz.

 The edict that made Novi Sad a 'free royal city' was proclaimed on 1 February 1748.
 The edict reads: